Daniel J. Frey

 They found ears, hearts, and minds willing to absorb their doctrine in conservative America.

-Using the goodwill of people, using their innate fear of change, they slowly but surely carved out a platform of intolerance.
+Using the goodwill of people, they leveraged their innate fear of change to slowly but surely construct a platform of intolerance.

-They found a voice in Regan who said, government was the problem.
+They found a voice in Ronald Regan, who said the government was the problem.

 They found a movement in fiscal conservatism.